 Shieldwardens forego the +1/every other level damage bonus to their PRIMARY attack.
 Due to their emphasis on defensive tactics, Shieldwardens do only 1d4 damage.
-They do not gain skills except as noted above.

 Dwarf Path: Runesmith

 The character has gained knowledge of ancient dwarven rune magic, allowing them to inscribe magic runes on weapons and armor that provide a variety of temporary enchantments.
 The Runesmith can scribe each of the following runes once per day: Hardness (increases Armor +1); Accuracy (+1 to missile attack); Returning (causes thrown weapon to return to wielder's hand); or Prowess (+1 to melee attacks).
 It takes two turns to inscribe a rune.
 These rune effects last for one encounter/battle when activated, then the rune disappears.
 Only one rune may be placed on an item each day.